Questions and answers

 Q. If security is an intangible asset, then how will I know what I have paid for?

-A. Together with a commercial offer, we provide a detailed project plan developed individually for you.
+A. The client sees what they are paying for with clear plans and reports.
+Together with a commercial offer, we provide a detailed project plan developed individually for you.
 To create such a plan, we find out all your needs, prerequisites and conditions.
-Security requirements, threat models, testing modes, scope specifications, and numerous other parameters are detailed in the plan.
+Security requirements, threat models, testing modes, scope specifications, and other parameters are detailed in the plan.
 Developing the project plan is part of the pre-engagement stage and is free of charge.

 Q. What does ‘H-X’ stand for?